hadar-hai/GuideRobotOfflineRL/README.md

 ---
 *Note: This project is a simulation and does not involve real-world interactions with visually impaired individuals.
 It is meant for educational and research purposes only.*
+*The project was created as a part of course CS236006 of Computer Science faculty, Technion.*